aidagroup/calf-enhance/README.md

 - Implementation of CALF-TD3 algorithm
 - Underwater drone simulation environment
+- Robot navigation environment with a 2D pygame renderer
 - Training and evaluation scripts
 - Video generation and analysis tools
 - MLflow integration for experiment tracking